matthewmueller/joy/Readme.md

-  api.go: this is the public interface for creating JS AST nodes translator/ translate.go: this translates our Go AST into a JS AST nodejs/
+  api.go: this is the public interface for creating JS AST nodes translator/ translate.go: this translates our Go AST into a JS AST
+      ^ this file is the bread & butter of the project nodejs/
   node: the oldest node binary I could compile (0.6.0). no promises, generators, async/await.
 I've just been using this for testing regenerator/: this just is some test files for trying to wrap my head around how this transform works